 High level domain specific languages

 The objective of this first direction is to express parallelism in an architecture independent manner (OpenCL, OpenMP with the KStar compiler), and by proposing a high level of abstraction for targeted scientific domains (ex: QIRAL), for instance physics phenomenon discretization at local level (stencils) or near-local levels (particles).
-This level of expressiveness indeed enables to explore new algorithms, new library compositions, new granularities in parallelism form, or different level of optimization (ex: P-EDGE framework for polar ECC codes).
+This level of expressiveness indeed enables to explore new algorithms, new library compositions, new granularities in parallelism form, or different level of optimization (ex: AFF3CT framework for Error Correction Codes analysis and simulation).